joshcoast/train/README.md

 # train
-An activity to learn about writing to a database
+An activity to learn about writing to a database.